 Born in California and raised in Arizona, André has studied Hungarian, Hebrew, French, Russian, Greek (classical and modern), Spanish, Hindi, Arabic and Yiddish.
 The State Department has recognized his work with numerous Meritorious Honor and Superior Honor awards, as well as the Mary Ryan Award for Outstanding Public Service.
 In 2018, André was selected as the University of Arizona College of Humanities Alumnus of the Year; and, recognizing the value of seeing humanities as something which can be applied directly and tangibly to improve the human condition, he established a scholarship fund for UofA students studying Applied Humanities.

-"Mastering the Art and Science of a People First Employee Experience"
+"Mastering the Art and Science of a Human Employee Experience"

 Albuquerque-Santa Fe, USA

 Leah is a transformation and change leader with expertise in organization effectiveness and management consulting.
 She is known as someone who leads with empathy, curiosity and has a passion for enabling people to tap into their fullest potential.
 She began her career focusing on adult learning and culture – living and working abroad in France, Mexico, Italy and Spain - and then focused the bulk of her career as a management consultant in Accenture’s Talent and Organization practice.